 This is SOO important, and it’s not just books, but it’s good books or good literature.
 Successful homeschoolers read books that are full of good and beautiful topics and life lessons.
 I have just recently come to recognize great literature as I have started searching out good books.
 You can find The Good and Beautiful Book list full of fantastic great literature.

 Read as a family, read out loud, read the scriptures, read by yourself.
 As you do all of this, these books will spark conversations you can have as a family.
 Discuss the books you read and discover what you can learn from the characters and their lives.
+Here is a fun book tracker to keep track of your books as family as you read them.

 5- Avoids talking about homeschooling to certain people